openhoat/node-design/README.md

 Prerequisite
 ------------

-If you wanna play the examples, you first need to install a few dependencies :
+If you wanna play the [provided samples](https://github.com/openhoat/node-design/tree/master/samples), you first need to install a few dependencies :

 ```bash
 $ npm install